bayespy/bayespy/doc/source/user_guide/inference.rst

 faster:

 >>> Q.update(repeat=1000, tol=1e-6)
-Iteration 1: loglike=-9.360795e+02 (... seconds)
+Iteration 1: loglike=-9.363500e+02 (... seconds)
 ...
-Iteration 20: loglike=-2.962718e+01 (... seconds)
+Iteration 18: loglike=-1.221354e+02 (... seconds)
-Converged at iteration 20.
+Converged at iteration 18.

-However, the lower bound is worse than after converging to the same tolerance in 1731 iteration steps without the parameter expansion.
-To reach a better solution, we can force the VB algorithm to proceed for some iterations:

->>> Q.update(repeat=50, tol=np.nan)
-Iteration 21: loglike=-2.962718e+01 (... seconds)
-...
-Iteration 70: loglike=8.560601e+02 (... seconds)

-Now the iteration converged to a similar (actually slightly better) lower bound than before and much faster: 70 iterations versus 1731 iterations.
+The convergence took 18 iterations with rotations and 488 or 847 iterations without the parameter expansion.
+In addition, the lower bound is improved slightly.
 One can compare the number of iteration steps in this case because the cost per iteration step with or without parameter expansion is approximately the same.
-However, this shows that the parameter expansion can have the drawback that it converges much faster but may converge to a bad local optimum more easily.
-Usually, this can solved by updating the nodes near the observations a few times before starting to update the hyperparameters and to use parameter expansion.
+Sometimes the parameter expansion can have the drawback that it converges to a bad local optimum.
+Usually, this can be solved by updating the nodes near the observations a few times before starting to update the hyperparameters and to use parameter expansion.
 In any case, the parameter expansion is practically necessary when using state-space models in order to converge to a proper solution in a reasonable time.